 The Joffre Lakes area offers many options, this trip is suitable for anyone from absolute beginner to the experienced mountaineer.
 Routes range from mellow glacier trips to airy technical rock ridges.
 Joffre Lakes group, especially with the Kieth’s Hut, makes for a pleasant trip into the alpine.

-Guide fee, equipment rentals (excluding boots)
+Guide fee, transportation from Whistler, breakfast and dinner, hut fees, equipment rentals (excluding boots)

 What’s not included

 Transport to Whistler, lunch